Causally Fair Node Classification on Non-IID Graph Data: Method

+Corollary~\ref{cor:estimation} does not require explicitly recovering the true latent values of $A$.
+Instead, it suggests learning a representation that captures the shared functional component relating $(\mathsf{S},C)$ to $X$ and reusing this representation under intervention through a modified averaging scheme.
+This result provides a practical route for estimating interventional distributions while remaining consistent with the decomposable structure in Condition~\ref{cond:decomposability}.

-Considering Eqs.~\ref{eq:ncd_cov} and \ref{eq:px} together, we see the two equations share the term $\sum_{a} P(x|a) P(g(\s,c)=a)$.
-This suggests that we can first approximate $\sum_{a} P(x|a) P(g(\s,c)=a)$ by fitting a machine learning model to estimate $P(x)$.
-Then, without needing to explicitly learn the true values of $A$, we can compute $P(x|do(\s)=s)$ by performing the intervention $do(\s)=s$ on the network and using the previously learned model for inference.
-This motivates our Message Passing Variational Autoencoder for Causal Inference (MPVA) framework that combines a message-passing neural network (MPNN) with a conditional variational autoencoder (cVAE), as detailed in the next subsection.
+Motivated by this principle, we design the Message Passing Variational Autoencoder (MPVA) for causal inference in networks, which combines a message-passing neural network (MPNN) with a conditional variational autoencoder (cVAE), as detailed in the next subsection.